 LiteForm’s Innovation Brings Benefits to Contractors

-LiteForm, a premier manufacturer of insulated concrete forms (ICF), continues to assert itself as a leader in the industry, placing new innovations at the forefront off its operations.
-The South Sioux City, Nebraska-based company offers a variety of products for use with concrete, for applications ranging from pouring sidewalks to building a house.
+LiteForm, a premier manufacturer of insulated concrete forms (ICF), continues to assert itself as a leader in the industry, placing new innovations at the forefront of its operations.
+The South Sioux City, Nebraska based company offers a variety of products for forming concrete, for applications ranging from pouring sidewalks to building a house.

 Frank Froelich, the retired founder of Fremont Tire from Hinton, Iowa, approached LiteForm prior to pouring a large concrete patio.
 He wanted to prevent heaving and cracking, and ended up utilizing FlexxBoard25, a foam board product designed for use under concrete.
 Froelich said the product has worked as intended, maintaining the concrete even under harsh conditions.